sabifo4/BayesianInference_practicals/practical_sessions/day2/01_MCMCtree/README.md

 independently drawn during the MCMC (value `2`).

 The next option, `RootAge`, is not used anymore within the control file.
 Instead, this calibration is included in the tree file -- make sure that the file `10s.tree` has a calibration for the root age!
-So, what you should do now, is delete this line in the control file and save the changes.
+Therefore, you should now delete this line in the control file and save the changes accordingly.

 The options `model`, `alpha`, and `ncatG` have been defined in the same way you did in the first step when you wanted to estimate the gradient and the Hessian.
-As you are using the approximate likelihood and this nucleotide substitution model has been used in the previous step to compute these parameters, they will not have any effect in this step.
+As you are using the approximate likelihood and this nucleotide substitution model has been already used in the previous step to compute these parameters, they will not have any effect in this step.

 The next options are very important because they are going to define the prior distributions for the model parameters!

-   1. Prior on the times: option `BDparams` defubes the prior distribution for those nodes without fossil calibrations.
+   1. Prior on the times: option `BDparams` defiines the prior distribution for those nodes without fossil calibrations.
    Specifically, this distribution models the birth-death process.
 In this example, we are going to use λ = μ = 1 (values for the birth and rate parameters, respectively) and ρ = 0 (sampling parameter).
 These parameters define a uniform distribution between present time and the age of the root, which is the distribution that will be used as a prior on the times.